-One of the biggest factors Google use to determine where your company ranks locally is its name, address and postcode data.
+One of the biggest factors Google uses to determine where your company ranks locally is its name, address and postcode data.
 Google can crawl millions and millions of web pages faster than, most of the time, we can blink!

-This means if there are errors across the web where your name, address and postcode differ from each other, Google will sense that something is wrong with elements of that data and rank you lower.
+This means if there are errors across the web where your name, address, and postcode differ from each other, Google will sense that something is wrong with elements of that data and rank you lower.

 With all that being said, it is imperative you make sure your NAP data is consistent across the web.
-There are tools you can use to do this and my favourite, by far, is BrightLocal.
+There are tools you can use to do this and my favorite, by far, is BrightLocal.

 BrightLocal is a piece of online software that will automatically scan Google’s favorite directories and other websites and bring your NAP data into a neat report for you.